amitava-bh/TestProject/README.md

 # TestProject
-This is a test project for general checkin/checkout of project
+This is a test project for general checkin/checkout